LocusEnergy/ember-interpolate-helper/README.md

 # ember-interpolate-helper

-A simple template helper for ES6-style interpolations in your htmlbars markup.
+A helper for string interpolations in your Glimmer templates akin to ES6 template literals.

 To install,